ThorstenBr/DAN2on3/readme.txt

 VOLA3_APPLEIII_BOOT_MENU.po:
   - Apple III boot menu for the DAN][ card.
   - Store this file on the first SD card of your DAN][ controller.

+A3ROM_DANII_4KB.bin / A3ROM_DANII_8KB.bin:
+  - Apple III ROM images to enable the autostart feature with the DAN][ controller.
+  - These images can be used for either a 4KB or an 8KB ROM (The Apple /// mainboard accepts both types).
+  - The use of the autostart ROM is optional.
+The autostart ROM allows to boot directly from the DAN][ controller, without requiring any disk at all (AlphaLock pressed: normal disk boot, AlphaLock not pressed: DAN][ boot strap).